IsaiaScope/Iso_Obsidian_2.0/React/libs/Shadcn-ui/shadcn configuration.md

 [components-json](https://ui.shadcn.com/docs/components-json)

-- `aliases.tils` is the import alias for your utility functions.
+- `aliases.utils` is the import alias for your utility functions.
 - The CLI will use the `aliases.ui` value to determine where to place your `ui` components.
 Use this config if you want to customize the installation directory for your `ui` components.
 - `aliases.components` is the import alias for your components.